DrakeRyzer/DrakeSW5E/0 Player's Handbook/Equipment/Weapons/index.md

   - ***-Weapon Groups-***
   - **Modal Exotic Weapons** - Modal Exotic Weapons have the capacity to switch between two or more weapons at will; such as a vibrostaff that can switch to a blaster rifle or a blaster rifle with a built in grenade launcher or sniper rifle.
   - **Specialized Exotic Weapons** - Specialized Exotic Weapons bypass the base properties and limits of normal weapons.

+Additionally, some features such as Weapon Focus and Weapon Supremacy call for a specific sub-group of weapons.
+Each weapon has at least one sub-group, although some weapons can fall under more than one.
+If a weapon falls under more than one sub-group, you can only benefit from features from one sub-group at a time.
+- ***-Melee Sub-Groups-***
+  - **Bladed** - Your standard lightweapons such as lightsabers and crossguard sabers.
+  - **Crushing** - More forceful or weighted lightweapons such as lightaxes and great-sabers.
+  - **Polearms** - Lightweapons with long handles or reach such as lightglaives and saberspears.
+  - **Disruptive (tripping)** - Lightweapons specialized in disrupting combat such as guard shotos and saberwhip.

+- ***-Ranged Sub-Groups-***
+  - **Carbines** - Lightweight, short-barreled weapons, made to be more portable and easier to carry than standard rifles.
+  - **Heavy Weapons** - Large ranged weapons that require both hands, and in some cases a Tripod, to accurately use.
+  - **Rifles** - Standard military weapons, used with both hands for precise and accurate shooting.
+  - **Sidearms** - Handheld ranged weapons, favored for self-defense, and are easily concealed.

 ### Carbines